LimAnne/The-Librarian.s-Secret/README.md

 **With RAG**

 The LLM outputs a summary of the retrieved information about the luggage, which we know to be quite accurate, such as:
-- the physical appearance of the Luggage (large brassbound chest) :heavy_check_mark:
+- the physical appearance of the Luggage (large brassbound chest) :check_mark:
-- it being able to move around on hundreds of little legs. :heavy_check_mark:
+- it being able to move around on hundreds of little legs. :check_mark:
-- Its homicidal nature and unexplained loyalty to Rincewind is also true. :heavy_check_mark:
+- Its homicidal nature and unexplained loyalty to Rincewind is also true. :check_mark:
-- The events described are also accurate :heavy_check_mark:
+- The events described are also accurate :check_mark:

 **Without RAG**